P4ti3nn3/USB-Armory-Setup/Secured-USB/1-ClamAV/README.md

 or download it [here](https://github.com/P4ti3nn3/USB-Armory-Setup/releases/tag/cvd).

-Put this two files in `/var/lib/clamav` and restart
+Put this two files in `/var/lib/clamav` and then restart :

     systemctl stop clamav-daemon